 Checkpoint leader must inform Admin-2, as soon as possible, about icy or hazardous conditions around their CP, especially if the conditions will affect the operation of buses.

-Once an hour, at fifteen (15) minutes past the hour, and at such other time as requested, transmit the cumulative number of skiers at check-in and check-out to Net Control via radio.

 If any food or supplies are running low, or equipment breaks that needs replacement during the same day, call OPS via radio to request re-supply.
 Remember that it might take a long time for OPS to arrive, so don’t leave requests to the last minute.

-If water or propane supplies are running low, call Net Control an request re-supply from the equipment team (not OPS).
+If water or propane supplies are running low, call Net Control and request re-supply from the equipment team (not OPS).
 Don’t leave the request to the last minute as it takes time for them to respond.

-Monitor the number of skiers remaining on the trail so that you keep enough food and warm liquids for the last skier and the sweep.
+Monitor the number of skiers remaining on the trail (Net Control can provide you with the figure at any time) so that you keep enough food and warm liquids for the last skier and the sweep.

 During the course of each day, report any problems to Admin-2.